Our Complaints Policy

 Our complaints procedure

 If you have a concern or a complaint that has not been dealt with to your satisfaction by the person handling your case, please contact us as soon as you are aware of the problem so this can be addressed.
-Please contact Robin Pender at Penderlaw, High Cross, Truro TR1 2AJ, email email@example.com, telephone 01872 241408.
+Please contact the Practice Manager, Sara Tucker at Penderlaw, High Cross, Truro TR1 2AJ, email email@example.com or telephone 01872 241408.

 What will happen next?

-- We will send you a letter acknowledging receipt of your complaint within seven days of our receiving the complaint, enclosing a copy of this procedure.
+- We will acknowledge receipt of your complaint within seven working days of receiving the complaint and send to you a copy of our complaints procedure.

-- We will then investigate your complaint.
-Robin Pender will review your matter file and speak to the member of staff who acted for you.
+- We will then investigate your complaint by initially reviewing your matter file and discussing with the relevant members of the team who handled your matter.

-- Within three days of the meeting, Robin Pender will write to you to confirm what took place and any solutions he has agreed with you.
+- Within seven working days of the contact at step 3 above we will write to you to confirm any solutions we have agreed with you.

-- If you do not want a meeting or it is not possible, Robin Pender will send you a detailed written reply to your complaint, including his suggestions for resolving the matter, within 28 days of sending you the acknowledgement letter.
+- If you do not want a meeting, or it is not possible, we will send you a detailed written reply to your complaint, including his suggestions for resolving the matter, within twenty-eight days of sending you the acknowledgement letter.

 - At this stage, if you are still not satisfied, you should contact us again to explain why you remain unhappy with our response and we will review your comments.
 Depending on the matter we may at this stage arrange for another member of staff to review the decision.

 - We will write to you within twenty-one working days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons.